Would you like to generate more revenue from your store without increasing your SEO, PPC, or social media marketing budgets?

 (This is actually a query form designed with a standard Q&A widget theme.)

 If you can be available live on chat, that could work even better.
 But at least, give your visitors easy ways of asking questions about your products.
-The emails you collect this way will be strong leads for following up with.
+The emails you collect this way will be strong leads, that you can nurture with more follow up emails.

 Insight: On an average, our clients have seen a 1% increase in their conversion rates by adding non-intrusive Q&A widgets to their sites.